Software and tools developed for Résif’s requirements

 Instrumental seismological platform

-This tool is managed by the Eost teams in Strasbourg, in connection with the Gissmo software.
-It is a metrological tool that allows to check, test, calibrate and even repair various scientific and technical equipment usually installed at the stations: seismometers, digitizers, industrial PCs, supervision cabinets, cables, etc. This platform is based on different test benches and standardized procedures and is adapted to manage large batches of instruments.
-It is notably used as a national platform for the RLBP (Résif-CLB project).
+These tools were designed and are managed by teams from Eost in Strasbourg (in conjunction with the Gissmo software) and ISTerre in Grenoble.
+They are metrological tools that allow to check, test, calibrate and even repair various scientific and technical equipment usually installed at the stations: seismometers, digitizers, industrial PCs, supervision cabinets, cables… Based on different test benches and standardized procedures, these two platforms are adapted to manage large batches of instruments.
+They serve in particular as a national platform for RLBP (Résif-CLB project) and SisMob.

 Synapse is a web interface that presents the status of the stations’ equipment according to values acquired and processed by the supervision engine.
 Both were implemented at the request of the operators involved to respond to their requirement for for a tool to enrich fault diagnostics, reduce the number of on-site interventions and increase efficiency.
 The status of the stations is represented in real-time by a color code and can be displayed in the form of a table, matrix and map.
 For each station, a page allows access to more details and to trace the variations of the values relative to its equipment or extracted from its data stream.